-4.4 Risk Profile
+4.5 Risk Profile

+Risk identification is the structured understanding of the current and emerging risks facing the Firm, helping to build a sound understanding of the Firm's overall risk profile.
+This includes risks arising from, as well as risks to, its strategy (including competitiveness risks and financial risks), objectives, business plans and business activities, as well as external threats.
 The Firm is exposed to a variety of risks because of its business activities and the markets in which it operates.
 Exposure to risk is therefore unavoidable.
-The Firm's key risks reflect the risks arising from the strategy, including competitiveness risks and financial risks.
 In line with the business profile, the risk profile is predominantly driven by operational risk, that is, risks arising from people, processes, or systems.
 This includes cyber, data & privacy and third party & outsourcing risks.
 Given that many of the Firm's core services relate to providing consulting services, some of which are regulated activities, client service, legal/ Error & Omission and regulatory risks also apply.